 The best example to show the useful nature of shortcuts would be Adobe Photoshop.
 Every single tool and action in that app has a shortcut related to it.
 When you watch someone talented use Photoshop, it can be mind-blowing how efficient they are due to the use of shortcuts.

-Windows has a built-in shortcut where you press ‘Shift’ and ‘F10’ at the same time.
+Windows has a built-in right-click keyboard shortcut where you press ‘Shift’ and ‘F10’ at the same time.
 This will bring up the right-click menu wherever the cursor is, or wherever there is something highlighted.
 This has the exact same functionality as a right-click and opens the shortcut menu.
 The shortcut menu can also be called a context menu.

 To some, that may pose a bit of an issue.
 With no mouse, how can you be expected to highlight something?
 There is another shortcut where you can press and hold down shift, while using your arrow keys, to start highlighting text.
 If you hold control at the same time, you will start highlighting entire words at a time instead of just single letters.
 After this, simply press shift F10 when happy with what you have highlighted, and you are good to go.